 They have just tortured you and nailed you to the cross and you see them looking up at you.
 What is your prayer?
 Jesus doesn’t cry out for Himself.
 Instead He cries out for the murderers that placed Him there.
 “Father forgive them” is His prayer.
 The mercy He was denied He now asks for those that hated him the most.
 While experiencing deep pain and suffering, Jesus reminds us not to allow despair to prevent us from approaching the mercy-seat of God for others.
 His entire life was baptised in prayer, He soaked Himself in it even when approaching the moment of His imminent death.
 He doesn’t say I forgive them- that is taken for granted- He seems to lose sight of the fact that any wrong was done to Himself- demonstrating a profound nobility of character.
 The religious rulers taunted Him saying “come down from the cross and we will believe in you.”
-This He could have easily done to escape the torment of the cross.
+He could have easily have escaped the torment of the cross, even now calling legions of angels to help him.
 Instead He focuses His prayer on the needs of others.
 This reveals how opposite the heart of God is when compared with the heart of man.
 The criminals beside Him blasphemed and mocked Him but His prayer was “Father forgive them.”
 His heart shows mercy when none was given.

-During His ministry, Jesus overcame those who hated Him coming against them with an opposite Spirit.
-When others came at Him in hatred He would overcome with love and this pattern continued even while He hung on the cross.
-If you think God is unfeeling about your personal pain look at Jesus hanging on the cross, suffering what you yourself deserved.
-Had He refused this death, your sin would have eternally separated you from God.
-Rather than recognise the wrong done to Him-self He feels the sharp edge of the injustice done to His Father.
+During His ministry, Jesus overcame those who hated Him by coming against them with an opposite Spirit.
+When others came at Him in hatred He would overcome with love and this pattern continued even while hanging on the cross.
+If you think God is unfeeling about your personal pain look at Jesus hanging there, suffering what you yourself deserved.
+Had He refused this death, the penalty for sin would have remained unpaid and you would be eternally separated you from God.
+Rather than recognise the wrong done to Him-self, He feels the sharp pain of the injustice done to His Father.
 Jesus believed this murderous assault was more hurtful to His Father than the pain of His own death.
 “Father forgive them” is His only anguish.

 There He hangs perfectly innocent knowing that His own people condemned Him and the gentiles represented by Rome carried out the sentence.
 Consequently, the whole world stands guilty of His death by association either through the Jews or the gentiles.
 Even though He knew this, Jesus sought to excuse us before His Father on the basis of our ignorance.
 “Father they know not what they do.”
 Ignorance of the law isn’t a justifiable defence.
-And it wouldn’t have been if anyone other than God the Son plead it in our defence.
+And it wouldn’t have been if anyone other than God the Son pled it in our defence.
 God the Father says “very well my Son, I grant your request” and offers all mankind a pardon if they are willing to accept it.
-Please understand the importance of what I am saying, your eternal destiny depends on it.
+Please understand the importance of what I’m saying- your eternal destiny depends on it.
 The requirements of justice are such that the sentence must be carried out if the criminal refuses to be pardoned.
 Everyone refusing the pardon while alive on this earth will face a second death sentence.
-After you die physically you will be confined in a holding cell until the death sentence will be carried out.
+After you die physically you will be confined in a holding cell until the time the death sentence is to be carried out.
 This sentence is eternal separation from God also known as spiritual death.

 In 1829 two men, George Wilson and James Porter robbed a United States mail carrier.
 Both were subsequently captured and tried in a court of law.
 In May 1830 both men were found guilty of six charges, including robbery of the mail “and putting the life of the driver in jeopardy.”
 Both Wilson and Porter received their sentences: Execution by hanging, to be carried out on July 2.